Suraf/HideLoginScreenUI/README.md

 ### Why?

-I use this to get clean screenshots of the login screen for use on the Wowpedia article, [Loading screen](https://wowpedia.fandom.com/wiki/Loading_screen), which contains all the past and current looks with and without the interface.
+I use this to get clean screenshots of the login screen for use on the Warcraft Wiki article, [Loading screen](https://warcraft.wiki.gg/wiki/Loading_screen), which contains all the past and current looks with and without the interface.
 Others may just want to check it out.

 ### Known issues